 - SC will disclose your PI Information in response to a subpoena or similar investigative demand, a court order, or a request for cooperation from a law enforcement agency or other government agency; to establish or exercise our legal rights; to defend against legal claims; or as otherwise required by law including public and government authorities outside of your country of residence, and as necessary or appropriate in our determination under applicable law, including laws outside your country of residence.

 - We will disclose your PI Information when we believe disclosure is necessary to investigate, prevent or take action regarding illegal activity, suspected fraud or other wrongdoing; to protect and defend the rights, property or safety of our company, our employees, our website users or others including those of our affiliates, partners, vendors; or to enforce our website terms and conditions or other agreements or policies, and to allow us to pursue available remedies or limit the damages we may sustain.

 - In Connection With Business Transfers.
 We may share your PI Information as required by law or contract in the unlikely event of a substantial corporate transaction, such as a merger, consolidation, asset sale or bankruptcy of us or any of our corporate affiliates.

-- Set your web browser to inform you of when cookies are being set before any cookie is stored, refuse any request to set cookies and do not accept cookies from us.
+- Set your web browser to inform you of when cookies are being set before any cookies are stored; refuse any request to set cookies; and do not accept cookies from us.
 Erase all our cookies from your hard drive.
-Please be advised that if you choose to reject or erase cookies, your ability to navigate the SC Websites may be limited.
+Note that if you choose to reject or erase cookies, your ability to navigate the SC Websites may be limited.
 In addition, if you choose not to share information, we will not be able to respond to your request for information from us, enter you into sweepstakes, contests, and other promotions, or send you online emails.